Waptia ovata Maotianshan Shales Arthropod

 Fossil Site: Changjiang Maotianshan Shales, Quiongzhusi Section, Yu’anshan Member, Heilinpu Formation, Mafang Village , Anning, Kunming, Yunnan Province, China

-Waptia ovata AntennaeThe systematic position of this taxon has undergone several revisions.
+Waptia ovata AntennaeThe systematic position of this taxon has undergone several revisions, and more can be anticipated.
 It was originally placed within the Ostracodiform genus Mononotella, then later referred to a new genus Chaundianella.
 More recent finds of remains other than the carapace have shown it to be similar to the Burgess Shale genus Waptia.
 While the species is known from other Lower Cambrian locations in Yunnan, Sichuan, Guizhou, and Shaanxi Provinces, only those from the Chengjiang Biota are known to show soft part preservation.
 This one shows the antennae preserved as well.
 The negative image makes the antennae more apparent.
 Note as well the 3-D nature of the shells, as most unusual preservation occurrence.

 Also see: Chengjiang Biota, Chengjiang Fossils, Cambrian Explosion